 The recipe written below is using maple syrup.
 This is the simplest version.
 Maple syrup is a fairly common ingredient.
 Many households may already have maple syrup in their pantry, making it an easy addition.
 However, if you have molasses, it would be just as easy to add that instead (though fewer people might have this on hand).

-However, in addition to browning the butter, you also have to cool the now melted butter.
+If you brown the butter you will also have to cool the now melted butter.
 If you were to add the melted butter to your cookie dough, you would get a cookie that spreads too much and is too thin.
-Cooling the butter can be done in about 10-15 minutes in the freezer, which is not a ton of time, but it is an entire extra step (in addition to browning the butter).
+Cooling the butter can be done in about 10-15 minutes in the freezer, which is not a ton of time, but it is an extra step.

-If you do choose to brown your butter, do so in a medium sauce pan on medium-low heat.
+If you do choose to brown your butter, do so in a small saucepan on medium-low heat.
 Watching carefully and stirring occasionally allow the butter to brown, about 5-7 minutes.
 Remove.
 Allow to cool slightly, then transfer to a bowl and place in the freezer for about 10-15 minutes.
 Then proceed as indicated in the recipe below.

-Maple Syrup will work really well too.
-In fact, I have made these cookies with maple syrup and molasses side by side, and I cannot really tell the difference between the two.
-They both have a subtle caramel flavor that you don’t get when only using granulated sugar.
+I have made these cookies with maple syrup and molasses side by side, and I cannot tell the difference between the two.
+They both have a subtle caramel flavor that you don’t get when using granulated sugar.

 Below are photos of the different variations that you can try based on the ingredients and time available to you.
 I hope that these details and photos help you to make the best chocolate chip cookies without brown sugar at home!
 Because not much beats a chewy, melty, chocolatey cookie when you really need one.